onriv/lean4ij/README.md

 - [ ] refactor the frontend impl (currently it's written as for feasibility test)
 - [x] all messages in the external infoview failed (via caching server notification now)
 - [ ] check why sometimes lsp requires multiple start
+- [x] all message should be interactive (check lean-infoview/src/infoview/info.tsx) fixed via passing `hasWidgets` when start lsp
 ## Acknowledgments

 The following projects give great help for developing the plugin: